Features

 Kenyans take pride in owning a house and home ownership is considered a major milestone and a measure of success in one’s life.

-The first step to obtaining a mortgage is to make a visit to your preferred financier for an appraisal of your financial capabilities.
+The first step to obtaining a mortgage is to visit your preferred financier for appraisal.
 Depending on your monthly income, the financier will decide the amount of money you can commit as repayment, which determines the amount you qualify for.

 Age is also a determinant when seeking a mortgage.
 The younger you are the longer the repayment period.
-A short repayment period translates to high monthly repayments therefore it is important to take a mortgage early on in life.
+A short repayment period translates to high monthly repayments.

 With a figure in mind, you can begin the search for a suitable property with the help of your financier or on your own.

-Considering how the property market has been marred by fraud cases in recent years, it is critical to do your due diligence by conducting a search with the registrar of properties to ascertain ownership and to confirm that there are no caveats or any claim to the property by other parties other than the owner.
+Considering how the property market has been marred by fraud cases in recent years, it is critical to do your due diligence by searching with the registrar of properties to ascertain ownership and to confirm that there are no caveats or any claims to the property.

 Once you have settled on a property, a sale agreement between you and the seller is drafted setting out in writing the consented terms and conditions of the sale.